julez-dev/chatuino/doc/FEATURES.md

 Insert mode (aka writing a chat message/command) can be enabled with key-bind i and disabled with escape.
 Enter is used to send a message while alt+enter is used to send a messages but keep it in text input.
 A simple message duplication bypass is also added when your message is the same as the last message.
-You can also copy a message to you message input by pressing alt+c on a message.
+You can also copy a message to your message input by pressing alt+c on a message.

 Use t to go to top of buffer and b to go down.